-Sponsored by Campbell River Friends of Music, the afternoon concert is a fundraiser for bursaries given every year to help students in various summer music programs, such as CYMC or the Victoria Conservatory Summer Academy.
+Sponsored by Campbell River Friends of Music, the Friday evening concert is a fund raiser for an annual $500 bursary given to help a student attend a summer music program, such as CYMC or the Victoria Conservator Summer Academy.

-The concert, to be held at the Campbell River United Church at 2:30 p.m., will include both classical and popular ensembles, musical theatre groups, singers, and, despite the concert’s name, some pianists.
+The concert, to be held at the Campbell River United Church at 7 p.m., will include both classical and popular guitar ensembles, musical theatre groups, singers, pianists and a violinist.

-The Sugar Maples, a group of five talented local musicians, have been writing and performing their blend of folky bluegrass and blues-based country rock since 2012.
-A number of groups from the Raincoast Creative Performing Arts Studio in Campbell River will be singing and acting musical theatre numbers in costume.
+A number of groups from the Raincoast Creative Performing Arts Studio in Campbell River, will be singing and acting musical theatre numbers in costume.

 A group of five to eight year olds will perform You’re Never Fully Dressed Without a Smile, from Annie.